To: Freedom Through Education

-"We have a vision for women that are in need - from those that have been incarcerated, those that may have been homeless, to those leaving destructive life choices". says Freedom Through Education Vice President Johnny Luhan.
+"We have a vision for women that are in need - from those that have been incarcerated, those that may have been homeless, to those leaving destructive life choices," says Johnny Lujan - CEO.

-In March we will host a celebration for the men (past and present) that have put so much into their rebuilding their lives with the tools that Freedom Through Education has provided.
+Freedom Through Education hosts a celebration for the men (past and present) that have achieved milestones to rebuilding their lives with the tools we have provided has provided.

 We want to recognize them in front of their families and support network.
 7 men will be especially recognized for going above and beyond in three categories:

-We are fond of doing service projects with our men - many of whom like giving back to the community that surrounds them.
+We are fond of doing service projects with our clients - many of whom like giving back to the community that surrounds them.
 Here are three slide shows of recent projects we think you will enjoy seeing.
 Our neighborhood clean-ups are monthly!

 As the President, Bill Lane, Ph.D oversees the entire organization.
 He plays a key role in overseeing the budget, expansion, policies changes, works with various local, state and federal agencies, sits on several committees, organizes and network of local providers and stays involved with the clients to ensure the fidelity of the program.
 Bill also mentors the staff and facilitates a weekly staff meeting and training.